ddubny/ddubny.github.io/_posts/2023-08-01-UNLV-Project.markdown

 We used **Linear Regression** as a <span style='background-color:#ffdce0'>Machine Learning method</span> to predict the loan defaulter.
 This is why the Ordinary least squares formula was applied to the mapping process.
 We calclutate the gradients in this process.

 <center> <img src="/images/post_5/post_5-10.png" width="600" height="450"></center>

-And then, we chose one of entire gradients and multiplied by learning rate in reduce process.

 <center> <img src="/images/post_5/post_5-11.png" width="600" height="450"> </center>